packtpavanr/.NET-Core-2.0-By-Example/README.md

 ### Demo
 [Movie Booking App](http://packtmoviebookingapp.azurewebsites.net/)

-Just browse through the links.
-The data is coming from the DataStore class and getting it from SQL database (as hosting and deploying on Azure is a cost) is left as an exercise to the reader.
+Just browse the link.
+The data is fetched from the DataStore class and getting it from SQL database (as hosting and deploying on Azure is a cost) is left as an exercise to the reader.
+Please refer to Getting Started With EF Core sample to accomplish the same.

 ## Chapter 9
 [Blazor Source Code](https://github.com/aspnet/Blazor)